Amazon Echo Takes On Google Home: Tasks That The Echo Can Do Better

 Once that is done, you will have to select the Cast icon from the Notification pull-down bar and choose Google Home Speaker.
 It is only then that you can start streaming audio through the speaker.
 So, unlike a simple voice command in Alexa, streaming an audio book through Google Home is quite a bit of work.

 Amazon Echo Voice Remote

 If you want to ask Alexa to do something from a distance, no need to holler.
-Why strain those vocal cords when you have the Alexa Voice Remote.
-The voice remote which is currently only available in the U.S. is a wireless, battery-powered, voice-enabled device, which allows the owner to easily and quickly control the audio playback on the Echo.
+Why strain those vocal chords when you have Alexa Voice Remote?
+The voice remote, which is currently only available in the United States, is a wireless, battery-powered, voice-enabled device, which allows the owner to easily and quickly control the audio playback on the Echo.